tnc-ca-geo/animl-base/README.md

 ```

 ### Install Animl Base and dependencies
-1. Once the Pi is up and running, enable SSH from the Raspberry Pi configuration
+1. Once the Pi is up and running, enable SSH and VNC from the Raspberry Pi
-menu, and download some additional global dependencies
+configuration menu, and download some additional global dependencies
 (node, vim, git, awscli, pm2, nginx):

 ```